joshua-hvmn/SIA/README.md

 cd SIA
 ```
 ### II.
 Setup
-**3. Run the start script** and choose yes when it asks to run the setup script:
+**3. Run the SIA command line interface**:
 ```
-./start.sh
+./sia
 ```
 It will ask how your system is configured.
 Enter the number corresponding to your choice.

-If you accidentally pick the wrong one or you change your system (i.e. *upgrade* from an Nvidia GPU to an AMD GPU), you can run `./start.sh -s` to change the setup!
-Just don't delete the archive, or the scripts might not work.
+If you accidentally pick the wrong one or you change your system (i.e. *upgrade* from an Nvidia GPU to an AMD GPU), you can run `./sia -s` to change the setup!

+*Note*: you may have to make the sia tool executable.
+Run: `chmod -x sia` if running the CLI doesn't work.

 **Optional:**